timescale/docs/timescaledb/overview/core-concepts/distributed-hypertables.md

 are also some features of regular hypertables that distributed hypertables do not support (see section on [current limitations][distributed-hypertable-limitations]).

-## Distributed Databases and Nodes
+## Distributed databases and nodes

 A distributed hypertable exists in a *distributed database* that consists of multiple databases stored across one or more TimescaleDB